marick/lens2/mostly_words/tutorial02-nested.md

 `def_maker/2`, despite the annoyance of having the more common case having the longer name.)

-You'll probably write a lot of lens makers, so there will be more examples later.
-But first, it'll be worth taking a little time to walk through what happens at runtime when you use a lens operation like `Lens.get_all`.
+You'll probably write a lot of lens makers.